The Power of Agile Analytics

 Understanding The Need For Agile Analytics

 Trusted and governed Analytics require agile methodologies, there’s no doubt about it.
 Agile methods are a vital part of any organization in its journey to become data-driven.
 But to understand why agile analytics is so valuable to organizations, we need to step back in time to understand where the need to become agile came from.

 Back in “pre-historic” times, the same people in IT would be the report developers and provide the reports to users.
 The users would then be able to refresh the report built for them.
 The level of “self-service” was that users could filter the data and put some parameters, but that was the extent of it.
 Back then, it did the job but the side effects were that it was slow.
 There was no agility or technology available to do this and equally, it caused issues because reports were built by IT who didn’t have the full business knowledge to understand properly what was requested.

 Today, business and technological changes have enabled so many more possibilities.
 People can’t afford to wait, they need to trust their Analytics from the word go and they want to be free to do it themselves.
-Let’s take a look at what organizations can put in place to have a more agile approach in their Analytics operations.
+Let’s take a look at what organizations can put in place to have a more agile approach to their Analytics operations.

 An Introduction To The Agile Manifesto